wikimedia/wikipedia-ios/fastlane/README.md

 ```
 fastlane ios tag
 ```
-Add a release tag for the latest beta and push to repo.
+Add a build tag for the current build number and push to repo.
+While this tags a build, tag_release sets a release tag.
 ### ios tag_release
 ```
 fastlane ios tag_release
 ```
 Add a release tag for the latest beta and push to repo.
+For tagging non-releases, use `tag`.
 ### ios build
 ```
 fastlane ios build